real2two/real2two/README.md

 No, I don't have any project currently I consider to be "good", or have good code quality, but I'm currently planning or am making projects I might soon consider to fall in this category.

-A decent code quality rewrite I'm working on is Dashactyl 1.0.
-A link to the branch can be found here: https://github.com/real2two/dashactyl/tree/1.0-develop
+Working on a cool project with Realmy.

 I am planning on rewriting Custom RPG to meet up to my current code quality expectations, and use MySQL, instead of keyv (which organizes stuff terribly).

 ## 📂 Some low quality code projects I have made.

+A decent code quality rewrite (nah it's terrible) I'm working on is Dashactyl 1.0.
+A link to the branch can be found here: https://github.com/real2two/dashactyl/tree/1.0-develop

 My current big open source project is Dashactyl.